- Developers

 Now that you have concluded the discovery session, you have the required clarity about what your app should offer.
 While that’s great, how would you prioritize the features that you will offer in your MVP app?

 Creating a “Pain and Gain Map” can help you with this.
-It’s a popular tool, which helps you to see where your users can derive optimal value from.
+It’s a popular tool that helps you see where your users can derive optimal value.
 You can create a “Pain and Gain Map” by taking the following steps:

-• This helps you to identify the most impactful features in your product, furthermore, you will be able to identify the features that have a lesser impact.
+- This helps you identify the most impactful features of your product.
+Furthermore, you will be able to identify the features that have a lesser impact.

 4. Decide on the features to include